-When trying to find information about fast growing shade trees, there are some recommendations that you should avoid.
-Some of these so-called fast growing shade trees are invasive non-native species or otherwise have negative characteristics which make them poor choices for the average home.
+When trying to find information about fast-growing shade trees, there are some recommendations that you should avoid.
+Some of these so-called fast-growing shade trees are invasive non-native species or otherwise have negative characteristics that make them poor choices for the average home.

-So what fast growing shade trees should I select for my yard?
-The following is not a comprehensive list, but it includes some very popular trees which have a high rate of growth and have few or no negative characteristics.
+So which fast growing shade trees should I select for my yard?
+The following is not a comprehensive list, but it includes some very popular trees that have a high rate of growth and have few or no negative characteristics.
 Most of them also grow in a wide range of the U.S., so they are adaptable to many yards.

 River Birch Betula nigra – The River Birch tree can be a very striking landscape tree in wintertime due to its cinnamon-colored exfoliating bark.
 This paper-like bark has always been one of my favorite qualities of any tree, but the River Birch will grow nearly anywhere.
 They are commonly sold as a multi-trunk tree and with their smaller leaves cast a slightly less dense shade.
 If your goal is to have an ornamental capable of doubling as a shade tree, then this is the perfect choice.
 These typically grow 3–4 feet per year and will reach an average height of 50' with a 40' spread at maturation.

 Thornless Honeylocust Gleditsia triacanthos inermis – The Thornless Honeylocust has a terrible name, but is one of the best choices due to its fine leaves and fragrant spring flowers.
 The shade this tree casts is more open and allows dappled sun exposure so grass can grow underneath.
 It is also great in the fall since the leaves don't require raking as they are small and decompose quickly.
 Thornless Honeylocust trees grow at about 3–5 feet per year and reach an average mature size of 70' tall and 40' wide.